 There is no place I would rather be than on a backpacking trip.
-I’ve been backpacking for over 15 years and used to work for a large outdoor retailer, so I know a lot about backpacking gear.
+I’ve been backpacking for almost 20 years and used to work for a large outdoor retailer, so I know a lot about backpacking gear.
 In this post, I’ve got my recommendations for the best gifts for backpackers.

 No matter whether the person on you are buying for is a beginner or an experienced hiker, you’ll find something on this list of backpacking gifts for them.
 All of these items are things I have personally used and recommend.
 It’s all quality gear – no gimmicks or stupid gadgets.